kubikill/adopt-me/README.md

 # adopt-me
-A React site for adopting pets, created while following [https://github.com/btholt](Brian Holt's) [https://frontendmasters.com/courses/complete-react-v6/]("Complete Intro to React v6" course) on [https://frontendmasters.com/](Frontend Masters).
+A React site for adopting pets, created while following [Brian Holt's](https://github.com/btholt) ["Complete Intro to React v6" course](https://frontendmasters.com/courses/complete-react-v6/) on [Frontend Masters](https://frontendmasters.com/).

 ## To do:
 * Build site and host it on GitHub Pages